Cat Hairball Prevention: A Complete Management Guide

 FrequencyAssessment

-Monthly or lessNormal for most cats
+Monthly or lessTotally normal for most cats

-Every 2–4 weeksAcceptable, but monitor closely
+Every 2–4 weeksAcceptable, but keep an eye on them

-Multiple times weeklyConcerning; seek veterinary evaluation
+Multiple times weeklyConcerning; call your vet

 The Hairball Formation Process

-1. Grooming collects loose hair.
+1. Grooming sweeps up loose fur.

-2. Swallowing moves hair to the stomach.
+2. Swallowing sends that fur down to the stomach.

-5. Vomiting expels the tubular-shaped hairball.
+5. Vomiting expels the classic tubular-shaped hairball.

 Causes of Excessive Hairballs